 There are more than 200 big and small monasteries in Sikkim.
-Some of the Monasteries may age more than three centuries old.
+Some of the Monasteries may be more than three centuries old.
 Monasteries here have architectures inspired by Tibetan culture and Tradition.
 The Murals and paintings in these monasteries reflect the insights of Buddhism.
 As most of the areas are in the hilly region of Sikkhim, these monasteries lie at a height.
 You can see a long stone patched way up to the hilly monasteries and pilgrims following the trail with devotion and the instant positive vibe you get brings peace to your mind.
 The relics and small shrines with many monks performing rituals make a complete monastery.
-One can witness the lifestyle of people, their culture, and tradition up close in Sikkim.
+One can witness the lifestyle of people, their culture, and traditions up close in Sikkim.

--Karma Kagyu Monastery
+Karma Kagyu Monastery

--Namgyal Institute of Tibetology
+Namgyal Institute of Tibetology